DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 * progressing the education of people beyond your assigned pupils
 * leading, developing and enhancing the teaching practice of others

-TLR payments come in 2 main pay ranges (TLR 1 and TLR 2) depending on your responsibilities.
+TLR payments come in 2 main pay ranges (TLR 1 and TLR 2) depending on your teaching responsibilities.
 For example, the higher payment involves taking on line management responsibilities.

 | Level   | Minimum | Maximum |
 | ------- | -----   | -----   |